Angat, Bulacan: History

-Angat was originally a part of the Old Pueblo de Quingua, now Municipality of Plaridel.
-This fact was due most probably to the situation of the Rio de Quingua Angat River, which directly connects the town of Quingua, a community then located in the center of vast lands, covering plains and mountains alike.
+Angat was originally a part of the old pueblo de Quingua (now the municipality of Plaridel).
+This fact was due most probably to the situation of the Rio de Quingua (Angat River), which directly connects the town of Quingua, a community then located in the center of vast lands, covering plains and mountains alike.

 Augustinian missionaries built a small visita (chapel) under the Parochial ministry of Paroquia de Santiago Matamoro de Quingua.
-In 1683 the visita of Angat made a Town Church and the whole Angat where established as a new Pueblo.
+In 1683, the visita of Angat made a Town Church and the whole Angat where established as a new Pueblo.

 Today, still stands and legible, is the inscription at the façade of her church with a Roman Numeral "MDCCXII" translated to "1727" a year indicating the date of the erection the Angat Church's present building.

+On September 13, 1977, Barangays Camachile and Pulong Sampaloc were ceded to the newly established municipality of Doña Remedios Trinidad, by virtue of Presidential Decree No. 1196.

 Geography

-The towns of San Rafael, Bulacan and Bustos, Bulacan bound the town of Angat on the North.
-On the East by the vast Sierra Madre Mountain Ranges - Sierra Madre (Philippines), to its South by the towns of Norzagaray, Bulacan and Santa Maria, Bulacan.
+The towns of San Rafael and Bustos bound the town of Angat on the north, on the east by the vast Sierra Madre Mountain Ranges, and to its south by the towns of Norzagaray and Santa Maria.
+Angat is 44 km from Malolos, 51 km from Manila, 21 km from San Jose del Monte, and 14 km from Bustos.

-The municipality of Angat has hilly and mountainous landscape that nestles Angat River - (Bulacan River) which snakes around eleven provinces in the Central Luzon Region.
-Angat River's main basin of water resource is from Sierra Madre Mountain Range (the longest mountain range in the Philippines) in Luzon island.
+The municipality of Angat has hilly and mountainous landscape that nestles Angat River (Bulacan River), which snakes around eleven provinces in the Central Luzon Region.
+Angat River's main basin of water resource is from Sierra Madre Mountain Range, the longest mountain range in the Philippines in Luzon.
 During increment climate condition like continuous rainy days for days the water inundates to different river tributaries in its adjoining municipalities, as well as provinces through different rivers.
 To the southeast are 2 rivers: Santa Maria River of Santa Maria, Bulacan.
 Bunsuran River of Pandi, Bulacan.
 Balagtas River of Balagtas, Bulacan, and Bocaue River of Bocaue, Bulacan.

 Angat's mountainous and hilly area has abundance of trees that are source of timber and wood materials, and unfortunately become an area of illegal logging.
 The mountainous areas, and lands close to the river shore, some of which are privately owned is rich in mineral deposit of silica.
 The vast area around Angat River is very high source of rocks and pebbles used for construction and garden landscaping.

 Most areas have a very relaxing atmosphere of greenery seen in mountain heights and river shore lines where some fresh water fishes also multiplies.

-Angat was once part of the 3rd district along with Norzagaray from 1987 to 2022 when it was moved to 6th district along with Santa Maria and Norzagaray.